FOOD SAFETY / HACCP NEWS

 MB TRAINING NEWS

-We are running a level 3 Health & Safety course in Oct/Nov.
+We will be running a level 3 Food Safety course.
 Please contact us for more details

 Mike has just finished helping to write some new questions for level 2 courses for a major awarding body

-We are running a level 3 HACCP course in Aug.
+We will be running a level 3 Food Safety update course.
 Please contact us for more details

 Mike has been asked to review a new set of exam papers for a major awarding body